Covert Communications Without Pre-Sharing of Side Information and Channel Estimation Over Quasi-Static Fading Channels: System Model

 \subsection{Alice-Bob Channel}

 Firstly, we consider coherent detection systems.
-Let $\mathcal{H}_{1}$ denote that the event that Alice transmits information, and $\mathcal{H}_{0}$ the event that she does not.
-For simplicity, we assume the perfect timing synchronization between the legitimate transceiver, and we focus on the event with $\mathcal{H}_{1}$.
+Let $\mathcal{H}_{1}$ denote the event that Alice transmits information, and $\mathcal{H}_{0}$ the event that she does not.
+For simplicity, we assume the perfect timing synchronization between the legitimate transceiver.